\"Writing.Com

 Ask & Answer

-Feedback on my previous newsletter, "World Domination:
+Feedback on my previous newsletter, "World DominationOpen in new Window.:

-Jay's debut novel is out now! writes:
+Jay's debut novel is out now!
+Author Icon writes:

 I really loved this article-- this is something I struggle with, but from the opposite angle.
 For me, it's a tendency to under-explain things.
 The funny thing is, this exercise works for that problem as well! *Wink*